 Can I use a retail branded credit card anywhere?

-Yes, you can use a store credit card to make purchases anywhere Visa, MasterCard or American Express is accepted.
-You may be subject to a reduced earn rate when you make a purchase at a retailer that has no affiliation to the card provider.
+Yes, as long as the card has a Visa, Mastercard or American Express logo, you can use it anywhere these cards are accepted.
+Note that you may earn reward points at a different rate when you make a purchase at a retailer that has no affiliation with the retail brand.
 Check the terms and conditions for specific information about transactions that are eligible and ineligible to earn points.

 Can I transfer my credit card balance to a store credit card?

-If the product has an active balance transfer promotion. you can transfer your credit card debt to a store credit card.
+If the card you're after has an active balance transfer promotion, you can transfer your credit card debt to a store credit card.
 Generally, you elect to transfer a balance from another credit card at the point of application for the new product.

 However, you won't be able to transfer your credit card balance to a store card that is designed only for spending at a particular store.